How to Identify and Deal With Basement Bugs

 Pity the poor centipede.
 His best feature is the exact same thing that freaks so many people out, lots of legs.
 Centipedes are quick-moving scavengers and predators that prowl your basement floor at night.
 I have to confess that centipedes make me scream, and I love insects of all kinds.
 It's that leg thing!
 The other thing about centipedes is that, yes, they bite, and, yes, they're poisonous.
 But the ones in your basement aren't going to hurt you unless you pick one up and give it no option.

 Among the bugs in your basement, centipedes are pretty good citizens.
 Centipedes do much more good than harm for you.
 When it comes to centipedes, there's very little to fear.
-If you do feel the need to kill the centipedes, then you have several options.
+If they're around, they're definitely doing you good.
+If you would like them to leave, then you can start by taking away those things that brought them to you house in the first place.
+Once they see that they're not finding the food and shelter they need, your centipedes will move on.

 - Get rid of other small household pests.
 The centipedes will move to someone else’s house, where there’s more to eat.